bhauman/bhauman.github.com/drafts/the-coming-straight-forwardness.md

 </html>
 {% endhighlight %}

-Now we will need the Babel compiler to watch our `yome.js` file and compile it whenever we hit save.
+We will need the Babel compiler to watch our `yome.js` file and compile it whenever we hit save.
 We can do this by invoking `babel` like so:

     cd yome_widget
     babel src/ -w --out-dir build/

-All right, now open your browser to `file:///<the path on your system>/yome_widget/index.html` and open `yome_widget/src/yome.js` in your favorite text editor.
+Now, open your browser to `file:///<the path on your system>/yome_widget/index.html` and open `yome_widget/src/yome.js` in your favorite text editor.

-From now on you can add the JavaScript code into the file by appending the displayed code in this post to the `yome.js` file.
+From now on, you can add code to the file by appending the displayed JavaScript code in this post to the `yome.js` file.

 ### The future is live